davidje13/collection-storage/README.md

 await collection.update(searchAttr, searchValue, update, [options]);
 ```

-Updates one entry which matches `searchAttr = searchValue`.
+Updates all entries which match `searchAttr = searchValue`.
 Any
 attributes not specified in `update` will remain unchanged.

 The `searchAttr` can be any indexed attribute (including `id`).

+When using a non-unique index, only non-unique values can be
+specified, even if the data contains only one matching entry.

 If `options` is `{ upsert: true }` and no values match the search, a
 new entry will be added.
 If using `upsert` mode, the `searchAttr`